ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 - Clock differences between the ESC and autopilot don't affect flight performance
 - ESC calibration is not required

-DShot is the underlying ESC control protocol used by :ref:`BLHeli <common-blheli32-passthru>` ESCs.
-Many BLHeli ESC versions offer even more features such as ESC configuration, :ref:`ESC telemetry <blheli32-esc-telemetry>`, LED control and/or :ref:`Bi-directional dshot <bidir-dshot>`.
-If choosing a DShot enabled ESC we recommend using one that also supports BLHeli32 or BLHeli_S.
+DShot is the underlying ESC control protocol used by :ref:`BLHeli/AM32 <common-blheli32-passthru>` ESCs.
+Many BLHeli/AM32 ESC versions offer even more features such as ESC configuration, :ref:`ESC telemetry <blheli32-esc-telemetry>`, LED control and/or :ref:`Bi-directional dshot <bidir-dshot>`.
+If choosing a DShot enabled ESC we recommend using one that also supports BLHeli32, AM32, or BLHeli_S.

 .. note::
    Only try DShot on ESCs that are known to support it or you will get unpredictable results.

 .. note::
-   Recently there is a growing number of proprietary and non-proprietary 16 / 32 bit ESCs with firmware that support DShot and other digital ESC protocols, but not BLHeli32 specific features like passthrough and telemetry.
+   Recently there is a growing number of proprietary and non-proprietary 16 / 32 bit ESCs with firmware that support DShot and other digital ESC protocols, but not BLHeli32/AM32 specific features like passthrough and telemetry.
 See your ESC's manual for further detail on supported features.

 .. note:: most DShot ESCs normally will also operate as normal :ref:`PWM ESCs <common-brushless-escs>`.